 And yet, shelters continue to test and kill dogs based on the worthless results of in shelter temperament testing.
 They continue to kill dogs for reasons that should never be a death sentence, using excuses like dog growled or lunged, hackles, fear, social shyness, food guarding, on-leash reactivity, barrier reactivity, undersocialization, anxiousness, nervousness, whale eye, desirability/adoptability, poor manners, strong and overly energetic, and more, giving them the ability to claim dogs are “unadoptable,” “aggressive,” and a “threat to public safety,” none of which is fair and none of which is honest.

-Kristen Auerbach, who as Deputy Director of Austin Animal Center achieved a live release rate for dogs of 99%, asks us to consider it this way: “how many of you, if you took your own pet dog, locked [her] in a shelter kennel for five days, had a stranger bring [her] out and subject [her] to a standardized behavior assessment, can say with certainty your dog would ‘pass’ and make it out alive… It’s a sobering thought – those of us who know these assessments wouldn’t use them on our own dogs.”
+A shelter director who achieved a live release rate for dogs of 99%, asks us to consider it this way: “how many of you, if you took your own pet dog, locked [her] in a shelter kennel for five days, had a stranger bring [her] out and subject [her] to a standardized behavior assessment, can say with certainty your dog would ‘pass’ and make it out alive… It’s a sobering thought – those of us who know these assessments wouldn’t use them on our own dogs.”